 At the beginning of July 2019, daddy ji was admitted to hospital due to another infection – we know now that his vital organs had been deteriorating rapidly over the last few months.
 Maa stayed by his bedside from morning until night and on the 10th July at 11.10 am

 after six and a half years of fighting, daddy ji let go…he left us…we barely managed to utter a few prayers wishing that his departure from this life would be peaceful.
 The sense of loss we all felt whilst clutching to his feet, his hands, his arms, his sweet peaceful face is indescribable…

 Six months later we’re still asking ourselves ‘did the past seven years actually happen’…’has daddy ji actually gone’….physically we’ve all been on a sort of crusade if you like, to honour his memory the best way we can…a trip to Pakistan going to all the places he wanted to take us, feeding his entire village at a wake we organised, donating to causes that resonate with us, trying to do things for ourselves that helps to ease the pain…but it’s hard.

 We’re still learning how to live without him.

-One way in which our family have decided to honour the memory of our father is to take the funds raised for his bike, thanks to the generosity of everyone who donated, and put it towards a community he became a part of.
+One way in which our family decided to honour the memory of our daddy ji is to take the funds raised for his bike, thanks to the generosity of everyone who donated, and put it towards the community he became a part of.
 Five Dragon trikes were purchased from Tomcat SNI Ltd; a single speed trike for independent teenagers and adults up to 120kg and suitable for multi-user environments.
 An additional Dragon Trike was donated by Tomcat – the Ahmed family are so very grateful for the kindess shown by everyone.

 The Six trikes will be donated to various organisations chosen by our maa, whose users will hopefully experience the joys, thrill and health benefits of cycling.